jasonaaronwilson/omni-archive/README.md

-Immediately afterwords "size" bytes of binary bytes must be present because after the header comes the raw data block which may be absent when the "size" key is absent or when decoded as a base 10 integer is zero).
+Immediately afterwords "size" bytes of binary bytes must be present because after the header comes the raw data block which may be absent when the "size" key when decoded as a base 10 integer is zero.
 If the size is missing or zero, then another header or the end of file is immediately adjacent.

 Here is a sample header again using \0 to denote U+0000 and inserting line-breaks purely for presentation value.